 Today is an ACT test date at centers across the country.

-This day commemorates the lives of everyone who was lost in the World Trade Center terrorist attacks over 20 years ago.
+This day commemorates the lives lost in the World Trade Center terrorist attacks over 20 years ago.
 May they rest in peace.

 Start of National Hispanic-Serving Institutions Week